 The Carolina Thread Trail Initiative is working to network a series of public trails throughout 15 counties in the greater Charlotte region.
 The Timken Sports Complex in the City of Union is a partnership between private industry and local government.
 The City of Rock Hill continues to work with private partners to help redevelop the "Textile Corridor," a series of abandoned textile mill properties along West White Street near downtown.
 The "Cotton Factory," a \$12 million remodeled office complex project, anchors the eastern end of the Textile Corridor and is an excellent example of a textile facility conversion.
 The City of Rock Hill also is partnering with Comporium Communications to redevelop the east end of Main Street.
 The "Downtown East" project would redevelop several blocks of downtown Rock Hill into a 1.8 acre park, along with new retail/office space, condominiums and a full service hotel.
-The City of Rock Hill and Comporium are now evaluating the concept of a "green" 48,000 square foot building that would house office and retail space and could be adaptable to other uses.
+In July of this year the City of Rock Hill and Comporium broke ground on Fountain Park Place a "green" 48,000 square foot building that would house office and retail space and could be adaptable to other uses.